vigetlabs/microcosm/docs/recipes/ajax.md

    subscribe to a loading state.
 2. On resolution, mark the action as `done` and update its payload to that of the resolved Promise.
-3. On failure, mark the action as `failed` and update its payload to the associated error.
+3. On failure, mark the action as `error` and update its payload to the associated error.

 ### Why did my loading state go away when the action completed?